AndrewAtLarge/BibUpdate/README.rst

   using the **mrnumber** field (so this option only does something if combined with the -all option).

--q, --quieter               Print fewer messages
+-q, --quietness               Print fewer messages

   There are three levels of verbosity in how bibupdate_ describes the changes that it is making.
 These are determined by the `q` option as follows::